jbadomics/install_help/OSX_for_bioinformatics.md

 Find a USB stick or external hard drive with at least 8 GB capacity, and transfer any important data off of it as this procedure will erase the disk.

 From the App Store, download OS X El Capitain *but do not begin the installation process*.
 In Finder, open Applications.
 You should see an app called "Install OS X El Capitan."
-Insert your (bootable) USB stick or external hard drive and type

-    diskutil list

-Examine the output to determine the device number for your external drive.
-It will have the form `diskN` or, alternatively, if you want to put the installer on a specific partition, `diskNsX`.
-Create the bootable installer (**NOTE:** this will erase the disk!):
+Insert your (bootable) USB stick or external hard drive and open Finder to determine the name of your external disk.
+If you prefer, you can also erase the disk using Disk Utility and simply select the default "Untitled" name.
+The command below assumes the disk is named "Untitled" but modify as needed.
+Open Terminal and type: (**NOTE:** this will erase the disk!):

     sudo /Applications/Install\ OS\ X\ El\ Capitan.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app --nointeraction